-The CDP-WWF methodology is an engagement method.
-Financial institutions (and corporates in other sectors) can use this methodology to assess the temperature score of their portfolio (or value chain) based on the portfolio (value chain) constituents' current ambition.
-Users of this methodology can use it to derive a temperature trajectory for their scope 3 emissions.
-It is the underlying constituent of the portfolio or value chain that needs to reduce emissions and adapt its ambition accordingly.
-To give constituents time to implement emissions reduction action, the method needs to allow for implementation time.
-A common mid-term target setting period is 10 years, which for instance is used by the SBTi in its target setting framework (Science Based Targets initiative, 2024).
-So, to allow for all constituents in a portfolio or value chain to complete their emissions reduction action before 2050, the target must have been set and communicated before this, i.e., by 2040 at the latest, to allow for 10 years of implementation.
-Thus, for a financial institution, or other corporate, to be able to reach 1.5°C by 2050, all the constituents in the portfolio or value chain must have set their 1.5°C-targets no later than 2040.
+Because it is the underlying constituent of a portfolio (or value chain) that needs to reduce its emissions and adapt its ambition accordingly, the method must allow sufficient implementation time to enable constituents to carry out the necessary emissions reduction actions.

+A common mid-term target setting period is 10 years, as used by the Science Based Targets initiative (SBTi) in its target setting framework (Science Based Targets initiative, 2024).
+This 10-year window aims to provide enough time to achieve ambitious goals, without delaying action.
+Accordingly, to allow for all constituents in a portfolio (or value chain) to complete their emissions reduction action before 2050, these constituents' targets must have been set and communicated before that, i.e., by 2040 at the latest, to allow for a 10-year implementation period.
+Thus, for a financial institution (or other corporate) to be able to reach 1.5°C by 2050, all of the constituents in the portfolio (or value chain) must have set their 1.5°C-aligned targets no later than 2040.

-Therefore, financial institutions' scope 3 targets set with the CDP-WWF method are scored by linear extrapolation of the targeted TS reduction ambition until 2040, using Equation 5.
+Therefore, Scope 3 targets set with the CDP-WWF method are scored by linear extrapolation of the targeted TS reduction ambition until 2040, using Equation 7: